Websoft9Archive/ansible-oracledatabase/docs/solution-smtp.md

 # SMTP

-Sending mail is a common feature for RabbitMQ.
+Sending mail is a common feature for Oracle Database.
 After a large number of user practice feedback, only one way is recommended, that is, using the **third-party STMP service** to send the email.

 > Do not try to install **Sendmail** or other Mail server software on your Cloud Server for sending mail, because it is very difficulty in maintenance.